 On August 4, the agency ordered the State Election Commission (SEC) to address breaches of data protection rules within set deadlines in relation to the events surrounding SEC’s website breaches on election day.

 a.
 Freedom of Expression, Including for the Press

-Press and Media, Including Online Media: While outlets and reporting continued to be largely divided along political lines, the number of independent media voices actively expressing a variety of views without overt restriction continued to increase.
+Freedom of Press and Media, Including Online Media: While outlets and reporting continued to be largely divided along political lines, the number of independent media actively expressing a variety of views without overt restriction continued to increase.
 Laws that restrict speech inciting national, religious, or ethnic hatred also cover print and broadcast media, publication of books, and online newspapers and journals.

 Violence and Harassment: There were several cases of alleged threats and harassment against journalists during the year.

 Libel/Slander Laws: Persons found guilty of defamation, libel, and slander were subject to fines according to a schedule based on nonmaterial damage.
-The EC noted “preliminary steps have been taken to reduce fines for defamation to a symbolic amount which is expected to improve the sense of balance between freedom of expression and protection of reputation.”

 The government did not restrict or disrupt access to the internet or censor online content.
 There were no reports the government monitored private online communications without appropriate legal authority.

 There were no government restrictions on academic freedom or cultural events.

 The law provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.

 See the Department of State’s International Religious Freedom Report at https://www.state.gov/religiousfreedomreport/.